 Traffic Count Program

-CUPPAD Regional Commission offers traffic counting as a free service to local jurisdictions in Alger, Delta, Dickinson, Marquette, Menominee and Schoolcraft counties.
+CUPPAD Regional Commission offers traffic counting as a free service to local jurisdictions in Alger, Delta, Dickinson, Marquette, and Menominee Counties.

 How is traffic count data collected?